OSGeo/OSGeoLive-doc/en/metrics.rst

 |osgeo-live-version| Project Metrics
 ================================================================================

 Metrics provided by `Ohloh <https://www.ohloh.net/>`_ which are derived from the project's code repository.
-Note that projects sometimes move their repository and as such metrics might not be based upon a complete history.
+Note these metrics have know deficiencies (such as caused by repositories moving), and only provide partial indications about the project's status.

 .. raw:: html